Skip to main content

 Some employers have argued that wellness programs fall under the ADA’s “safe harbor” provision, which permits insurers and benefit plan administrators to classify and underwrite risks based on actuarial data.
 The EEOC has consistently rejected this argument.

-In its 2016 final rule, the commission stated that the does not apply to employer wellness programs and that the “voluntary employee health program” exception is the sole avenue for compliance.
+In its 2016 final rule, the commission stated that the safe harbor provision does not apply to employer wellness programs and that the “voluntary employee health program” exception is the sole avenue for compliance.
 The logic is that the safe harbor is intended for the business of insurance ∞ the pooling and spreading of risk ∞ while an employer’s wellness program is a component of employment practices.

 Allowing employers to use the safe harbor would create a loophole that could swallow the ADA’s anti-discrimination protections, permitting employers to penalize employees with disabilities under the guise of risk classification.